Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Introduction

-In \cite{Wald:1979wt} the question of existence of S-matrix in curved spacetime was probed , and the "in" and "out" creation and annihilation operators were mapped \cite{wald1975particle} through S-matrix via Bogoliubov transformation.
+In \cite{Wald:1979wt}, the question of the existence of S-matrix in curved spacetime was probed, and the ``in" and ``out" creation and annihilation operators were mapped \cite{wald1975particle} through S-matrix via the Bogoliubov transformation.
 Here the focus was particle creation phenomena by gravitation field \cite{Wald:1979wt}.
-In \cite{herman1996generalized}, \cite{Christensen:1978yd}, \cite{Christensen:1976vb} the point splitting method was used to regularize the divergences which arise when separation between points in Green's function is taken to be zero.
-However, this approach is not useful for massless field theories as there it gives rise to divergence because of series expansion of Green's function in $\frac{1}{\text{mass}^{2}}$.
-Although the point-splitting method is successful in regularizing divergence arising due to zero point-separation, the notion of particle states crucial for defining S-matrix, is absent.
-Hence, we will not pursue with this technique, modulo some additional comments, in this work.
+In \cite{herman1996generalized, Christensen:1978yd, Christensen:1976vb}, the point splitting method was used to regularize the divergences which arise when the separation between points in Green's function is taken to be zero.
+However, this approach is not useful for massless field theories as there it gives rise to divergence because of the series expansion of Green's function in $\frac{1}{\text{mass}^{2}}$.
+Although the point-splitting method is successful in regularizing divergence arising due to zero point-separation, the notion of particle states crucial for defining S-matrix is absent.

-S-matrix in global de-Sitter spacetime was considered in \cite{marolf2013perturbative}.
-Here it was pointed out that the prescription for defining S-matrix in flat Minkowski spacetime is not well-defined in de-Sitter space because of IR-divergences.
-Hence, use was made of Schwinger-Keldysh path integral formalism with particular contour in time integral that goes from de-Sitter horizon to past-infinity, returns to horizon, goes all the way to future-infinity and then comes back again to de-Sitter horizon.
-In contrast in \cite{Hofbaur:2014lfi} it was claimed that the in/in formalism works in de-Sitter space without any divergences.
+The S-matrix in global de-Sitter spacetime is considered in \cite{marolf2013perturbative}.
+Here it was pointed out that the prescription for defining the S-matrix in flat Minkowski spacetime is not well-defined in de-Sitter space because of the IR-divergences.
+Hence, the Schwinger-Keldysh path integral formalism is being used with a particular contour in time integral that goes from de-Sitter horizon to past-infinity, returns to the horizon, goes all the way to future-infinity, and then comes back again to the de-Sitter horizon.
+In contrast, in \cite{Hofbaur:2014lfi}, it is claimed that the in/in formalism works in de-Sitter space without any divergences.
 Thus, there seems to be an ambiguity in defining S-matrix in de-Sitter space.